girlbossceo/conduwuit/README.md

 #### What are the biggest things still missing?

-- Federation (Make Conduit talk to other Matrix servers)
+- Federation (Talk to other Matrix servers)
-- Notifications (Make Matrix client notify the user when new messages or pings arrive)
+- Appservices (Bridges and Bots)
+- Push notifications on mobile
+- Notification settings
 - Lots of testing

 Also check out the [milestones](https://git.koesters.xyz/timo/conduit/milestones).

 #### How can I contribute?

-If you want to help, you may be able to find something in the issue tracker.
-If you do, comment on the issue, so others know.
-You can also join #conduit:matrix.org and ask there.
+1. Look for an issue you would like to work on and make sure it's not assigned to other users
+2. Ask someone to assign the issue to you (comment on the issue or chat in #conduit:matrix.org)
+3. Fork the repo and work on the issue. #conduit:matrix.org is happy to help :)
+4. Submit a PR

 #### Donate